-Environmental Review Initial Study Significant Page 17 Or

-Less Than Significant With Mitigation Incorporation

-F. Cultural Resources

-1. Cause an adverse change in the significance of a historical resource as defined in CEQA Guidelines 15064.5?
+RAFT Significant Environmental Review initiai Study Less Than Page 17 Or Significant Potentially With Less Than Significant Mitigation Significant NO Incorporation Impact Impact Impact F. Cultural Resources Does the project have the potential to: Cause an adverse change in the 1. significance of a historical resource as defined in CEQA Guidelines 15064.5? Χ.